 The court will also take into account any special damages you have incurred e.g. extra travel costs, loss of earnings, treatment costs etc… to calculate your compensation – so providing an accurate payout estimate is not possible without first hearing the exact details of your particular case.

-To find out more, read our personal injury claims payout guide or contact us now on 0151 225 0197 to discuss your claim in detail.
+To find out more, read our personal injury claims payout guide or contact us now to discuss your claim in more detail.

 We work on a No Win No Fee basis, so if you're claim is not successful you don't pay anything.